Sewer Spill Reduction Program

 To report a sewer spill or bad sewer odor, immediately call (619) 515-3525.
 Contact information for other sewer-related matters is available.

-- FEWD: Food Establishment Wastewater Discharge Program - Learn how this program monitors San Diego's food preparation businesses to help prevent grease-related sewage spills.
+- FEWD: Food Establishment Wastewater Discharge Program (Adobe Flash) - Learn how this program monitors San Diego's food preparation businesses to help prevent grease-related sewage spills.

 - How Are Sewer Mains Cleaned?

 - See How Sewer Spills Have Been Dramatically Reduced

 In 2001, the City of San Diego embarked on an aggressive Sewer Spill Reduction Program.
 The key elements of this program included cleaning all 3,000 miles of the Municipal Sewerage System by 2004 and developing a system-wide cleaning schedule; televising and assessing the condition of more than 1,200 miles of the oldest and most problematic sewer lines in the system; and increasing the number of miles of sewer lines replaced or rehabilitated from 15 miles per year to 45 miles per year.